robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/project/sphere-space-station-earth-one/01-project-planning/08-simulations/software-design-decisions.md

 - `SceneModel` wraps `StationModel` together with this configuration and exposes enabled modules via `enabled_modules()`.
 The approach keeps the schema extensible for future sub-systems.

+## 1.6 Safety scenario QA

+An internal QA utility `simulate_safety_scenarios` checks documentation for emergency preparedness regarding fire, radiation and pressure loss.
+It flags missing evacuation routes or redundant systems to align the project with the Preamble and international safety standards.